meyermw/rson/lite/README.txt

 The only special characters are **#**, **=**, and indentation:

+  Indentation
-  - Indentation denotes a key/value relationship.
-The value is indented from the key.
+    Indentation denotes a key/value relationship.
+The
+    value is indented from the key.

+  =
-  - **=** Denotes the start of a free-format string.
+    Denotes the start of a free-format string.
 These strings can contain '=' and '#' characters, and even be multi-line, but every line in the string must be indented past the initial equal sign.